Climate change is affecting people around the world, and without urgent global action, the impacts are expected to accelerate rapidly.

 Climate Stewards Training

 In 2020-2021 we had a series of training and discussion events via Zoom covering diverse aspects of climate justice from Food to Theology and Home Energy use to Climate Grief and Anxiety.
+In 2025 we held updated and refreshed church and staff training sessions, and offered a new small group discussion and Bible study on climate change and our Christian response.
 These sessions can all be watched on our Youtube channel.
 If you would like to access slides, notes and further resources connected with any of these training sessions, or if you would like help calculating your carbon footprint, please contact Ewan Jones.

 St George’s veggie cookbook